TroJan2001/Notes/File Inclusion/PHP Wrappers.md

 ### Data Wrapper

 The data stream wrapper is another example of PHP's wrapper functionality.
 The `data://` wrapper allows inline data embedding.
-It is used to embed small amounts of data directly into the application code.
+It is used to embed small amounts of data directly within the URI, often used for embedding small data sets or resources.

 For example, `?page=data:text/plain,<?php%20phpinfo();%20?>` (POC)